-The eligibility rules for investing in Series EE savings bonds were updated in April 2009 and differ depending upon whether you are investing in paper bonds or electronic bonds.
-Now, individuals, corporations, public organizations, private organizations, associations, and fiduciaries can own physical paper bonds.
+The eligibility rules for investing in Series EE savings bonds were updated in April 2009 and differed depending upon whether you are investing in paper bonds or electronic bonds.
+Now, individuals, corporations, public organizations, private organizations, associations, and fiduciaries could own physical paper bonds.
 Individuals, trust funds, estates, corporations, partnerships, and comparable entities can establish TreasuryDirect accounts and own electronic savings bonds.

 There are a handful of additional eligibility requirements to investing in Series EE savings bonds.
 You must have your own Social Security Number and be one of the following:

 - A U.S. Citizen living abroad who still has a U.S. address of record

 - A civilian employee of the U.S., regardless of residence

 - A minor.
 U.S. Savings Bonds, including the Series EE savings bonds, are the only security minors can own directly.